Environmental persistent pharmaceutical pollutant: Drinking water

 There are various pathways how pharmaceutical substances may enter drinking water.
 Predominantly, drinking water procurement comes from drinking water reservoirs, groundwater and bank filtration.
-If treated waste water is discharged in catchments with drinking water procurement the not eliminated pharmaceutical substances may be detected in the drinking water.
+If treated wastewater is discharged in catchments with drinking water procurement, the not eliminated pharmaceutical substances may be detected in the drinking water.
 The Netherlands for example gain 37% of their drinking water from surface water, mainly from bank filtration at Rhine and Meuse.
 Here certain attention is paid to pharmaceutical residues.

-In Germany drinking water catchments and rivers EPPPs have been detected already, especially radiocontrast agents.
+In German drinking water catchments and rivers, EPPPs have been detected already, especially radiocontrast agents.
 Moreover, pharmaceutical residues here partly have their origin in agriculture.
 An evaluation of the German Federal Environment Agency of regional investigations carried out between 2009 and 2011 showed in total 27 different pharmaceutical substances in concentrations of more than 0.1 microgram per litre in German surface waters and up to 150 substances have been detected in total.
-Besides the radiocontrast agents especially the painkiller diclofenac showed relevant concentrations.
+Besides the radiocontrast agents, the painkiller diclofenac showed relevant concentrations.
 For many micropollutants such as pharmaceuticals no threshold values in drinking water purification or waste water treatment are obligatory by now as the knowledge about effects is lacking or insufficiently proven.

-Some of these environmental pharmaceuticals chemicals are well known to have serious genotoxic effects in humans.
-Half-life in nature varies depending on the environment (air, water, soil, sludge), but is more than one year for several compounds.
+Some of these environmental pharmaceutical chemicals are well known to have serious genotoxic effects in humans.
+Half-life in nature varies depends on the environment (air, water, soil, sludge), but is more than one year for several compounds.

-Concentrations of EPPPs can vary from 1 ng to 1 mg per litre (2).
-Serious effects of EPPPs on water-living organisms, especially on reproductive systems, have been already shown, as well as on microbial communities.
+Concentrations of EPPPs can vary from 1 ng per litre to 1 mg per litre (2).
+Serious effects of EPPPs on water-living organisms, especially on reproductive systems, and on microbial communities have been already shown.

-This would be of much less concern if the population were to keep their excrement out of the wastewater via the use of the urine-diverting dry toilet or systems that recycle treated blackwater to flush toilets again indefinitely.
+This would be of much less concern if the populations were to keep their excrement out of the wastewater via the use of the urine-diverting dry toilet or systems that recycle treated blackwater to flush toilets again indefinitely.